 The Pipeline Estimator Tool allows you to estimate the expected per member per month (PMPM) impact on your plan for the medicine.
 Based on this, you can assess whether your plan is likely to be able to manage the financial impact of the medicine in the timeframe it is expected.

-Note, that these estimates do not take into account any cost-offsets from existing therapies that might be displaced by these treatments or downstream medical, pharmaceutical or other benefits or cost savings that might be achieved.
+Note, that these estimates do not take into account any cost-offsets from existing therapies that might be displaced by these treatments or subsequent medical, pharmaceutical or other benefits or cost savings that might be achieved.
 We have not added this calculation as it would require meaningful user input.
 However, as you further analyze these questions internally, this would be something to consider.

 The Pipeline Solution Prioritization Tool will ask you to evaluate: